How did Buffett make his fortune?

 It's tough, but you have to break out from the pack by developing your own investing strategy based on your knowledge and experience.
 "To be a successful investor you must divorce yourself from the fears and greed of the people around you, although it is almost impossible," Buffett says.

 At the same time, be open to good advice.
-Financial planning services — which today are affordable and available online — can help guide you toward your dream retirement.
+Financial planning services can help guide you toward your dream retirement.

 4. Live frugally